Dennis the Menace and Gnasher: Other characters

 The Colonel is an old army colonel, who is often seen with toy soldiers and often makes references to being in battles which happened hundreds of years ago.
-In an episode of the animated TV series, entitled 'The Trial', his first name was revealed to be Godfrey.Sergeant Slipper is the police sergeant who is always trying to catch Dennis for menacing.
-In the 1960s, a well-known police officer was known as Slipper of the Yard, though "slipper" is also a nod to the instrument with which Dennis's father usually chastised him, before attitudes towards corporal punishment against children changed.Dennis's Teacher often appeared in Dennis the Menace strips from the early 1970s and has been replaced, although the character was absent for most of the intervening period, in the 2009 TV Series by another Teacher named Mrs Creecher.Nasty Norman was a bully often seen as Dennis's rival.Stanley Livingstone, an explorer with a pet crocodile, Carruthers, who lived next door to Dennis.
+In an episode of the 2009 TV series, entitled 'The Trial', his first name was revealed to be Godfrey.Sergeant Slipper is the police sergeant who is always trying to catch Dennis for menacing.
+In the 1960s, a well-known police officer was known as Slipper of the Yard, though "slipper" is also a nod to the instrument with which Dennis's father usually chastised him, before attitudes toward corporal punishment against children changed.Dennis's Teacher often appeared in Dennis the Menace strips from the early 1970s and has been replaced, although the character was absent for most of the intervening period, in the 2009 TV Series by another Teacher named Mrs Creecher.Nasty Norman was a bully often seen as Dennis's rival.Stanley Livingstone, an explorer with a pet crocodile, Carruthers, who lived next door to Dennis.
 Seemingly replaced by the Colonel, though the character had disappeared a while before the Colonel first appeared.
 His name alludes to the explorers David Livingstone and H.M.
 Stanley.